unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 ---
 ### ●ShadingGradeMap Shaders

-These items are common among UTS2’s high spec ShadingGradeMap shaders.
+These items are common among Unity Toon Shader’s high spec ShadingGradeMap shaders.
 Shaders with a **Shading Grade Map** can control the sharpness and intensity of shadows in relation to the lighting.
 These maps allow you to set shadows of any shape and in any place you like, regardless of geometry or vectors.
 Compared to Point Maps, in addition to placing shadows, Shading Grade Maps can also adjust how shadows look depending on the way the light hits them.